Skip to main content

 Yes.
 Cases can be escalated.

 Yes.
-Frequent disputes or poor handling may impact trust and performance metrics.
+Frequent disputes or poor handling may impact a partners trust and performance metrics.